-A third possible explanation for the religious willingness to tolerate the liberal risk is that social impact regulation may be an intermediate phase, a bridge between the past ban and future acceptance of a community’s presently condemned conduct.
-This point is not necessarily unique to religious societies.
-Consider the processes that occurred in the U.S. military and government with respect to homosexuality.
-Since the revolutionary war, homosexual service-members were considered a risk to the military and were disqualified, hunted, prosecuted, and discharged (Bérubé 2010, 9–14).
-In 1993, a “don’t ask, don’t tell” policy—in effect, a public/private distinction—was introduced as a compromise between activists and traditionalists (Herek, Jobe, and Carney 1996).
-In 2011, DADT made way to an open inclusion of publicly LGBT individuals in the military.
-During this long period, transitions also occurred outside the military.
-What began as a felony—homosexual conduct was prohibited under the Penal Codes of many American states—became protected and de-criminalized as private behavior (Lawrence v.
-Texas 2003).
-Recently, state-level antidiscrimination legislation and state and federal recognition of same-sex marriage emerged (U.S. v.
-Windsor 2013; Obergefell v.
-Hodges 2015).
-Justice Scalia famously argued in Lawrence that invalidating the criminal prohibition on homosexual conduct and extending the right to privacy to homosexuals would be a slippery slope to legalizing same-sex marriage (Lawrence:2488,2490).
-History proved him right, at least on this point.
+A third possible explanation for social impact regulation is that this is an intermediate phase between the past ban and future acceptance of a community’s presently condemned conduct.
+This point can be illustrated through the transformation of attitudes to homosexuality in the last century.
+Since the revolutionary war, homosexual service-members were considered a risk to the American military and were disqualified, hunted, prosecuted, and discharged.
+In 1993, a “don’t ask, don’t tell” policy—in effect, a public/private distinction—was introduced as a compromise between activists and traditionalists.
+In 2011, DADT made way to full inclusion of publicly open LGBT individuals in the military.
+During this long period, transitions occurred also outside the military.
+What began as a felony—homosexual conduct was prohibited under the Penal Codes of many American states—became protected and de-criminalized under conditions of privacy in the landmark Lawrence v.
+Texas decision.
+States and local governments began enacting antidiscrimination protections for LGBT individuals and recognizing same-sex marriage; in 2016, same-sex marriage became the law of the land.

-This brief discussion, while crude, highlights the function that social impact regulation might play in broader social processes.
-One hypothesis that can be explored in the future is that sphere distinctions, and perhaps role distinctions, potentially precede broader communal acceptance of sexual nonconformists.
-Importantly, acceptance is not the only or necessary consequence.
-Jewish communities applied the sphere distinction to desecrators of the Sabbath for centuries, without resulting in public normalization of desecration (it should be noted, however, that the meaning of observance and the activities allowed in Sabbath have changed throughout the years).
-Social impact regulation could also be a static equilibrium (by way of compromise) and not necessarily a dynamic process.
-On the future of sexual nonconformity, some educational leaders noted that their communities are already undergoing change, while others were more skeptical (“I don't think the doctrine of organized religion is going to change.
+Justice Scalia famously argued in Lawrence that invalidating the criminal prohibition on homosexual conduct and extending the right to privacy to homosexuals would be a slippery slope to legalizing same-sex marriage.
+If this historical process has any relevance to social impact regulation, it suggests that it may be a phase that precedes a broader acceptance of sexual nonconformists.
+However, it is important to note that liberalization is not a necessary consequence of social impact regulation.
+Jewish communities applied the sphere distinction to desecrators of the Sabbath for centuries, without resulting in public normalization of desecration (however, the meaning of observance and the activities allowed in Sabbath have changed throughout the years).
+Whether social impact regulation is one phase in a dynamic process or a static equilibrium by way of compromise is an open question.
+Some religious leaders noted that their communities were changing, while others were more skeptical that formal change is likely to occur (“I don't think the doctrine of organized religion is going to change.
 Not in my lifetime,” said one Catholic leader).
-Yet even if social impact regulation does not necessarily predict a normative change, it may still be the case that any such change requires first a limited form of acceptance to emerge.
+Yet even if social impact regulation does not predict a nearing change, it may still be the case that any such change requires first a limited form of acceptance to emerge.